nfrisby/frags/docs/README.md

 ## About this documentation

-We must maximize how accurate, available, and approachable they feel to readers and authors alike.
+We must maximize how accurate, available, and approachable the docs feel to readers and authors alike.

   * I'm tracking docs alongside the source in a single repository,